 A dedicated PE and school sport specialist works in school for one morning every week delivering high quality PE, sport and physical activity.
 Additional coaches are provided for specific activities on a half termly basis to provide high quality teaching and opportunities for staff professional development.

-Mr. Strachan is continuing to teach a range of games and movement skills on Friday mornings.
+Our specialist PE coach is continuing to teach a range of games and movement skills on Friday mornings.
 He works with Years 1, 3 and 5 for a half term and Years 2, 4 and 6 for a half term.
 He is now also providing movement skills coaching in Foundation as part of the half termly rotation.
-Mr. Strachan also provides a lunchtime dodgeball club.
+He also provides a lunchtime dodgeball club.

 We have also provided hockey coaching in Key Stage 2 using Major Oak Coaching.
 The feedback from the children has shown that they have enjoyed learning new skills.